qutip/qutip-doc/dev_roadmap.md

  Alex Pitchford has a [fork](https://github.com/ajgpitch/sympsi) that does 'work' with recent Sympy versions -- unit tests pass, and most examples.
  However, some (important) examples fail, due to lack of respect for non-commuting operators in Sympy simplifcation functions (note this was true as of Nov 2019, may be fixed now).

- There is [not discussed with RJ) to move this into the QuTiP family to allow the Admin Team to maintain, develop and promote it.
+ There is [not discussed with RJ] to move this into the QuTiP family to allow the Admin Team to maintain, develop and promote it.
- The 'Sympsi' name is cute, but a little abstract, and qutip-symbolic is proposed as an alternative, as it is plainer.
+ The 'Sympsi' name is cute, but a little abstract, and qutip-symbolic is proposed as an alternative, as it is plainer and more distinct from Sympy.

  ### Affilliated packages